victorbrca/rhce-practice-exam/README.md

 # rhce-practice-exam

-This repo/site contains practice exams, as well as information for the Red Hat Certified Engineer (RHCE) certification.

-It serves as a community study resource for the RHCE exam.
-The idea is that anyone preparing for the exam can use the information here, as well as contribute (add, update, correct) to make it better.
-The aim is to have free and open source study content that is always up to date.
+This is a community-based study guide for the Red Hat Certified Engineer (RHCE) certification exam.
+You can find practice exams and other useful information on this repo/site.
+You can also help improve the content by adding, updating, or correcting it.
+The content is free and open source, and always updated.

-The content exists in two different places, the website (front end) https://rhce-practice-exam.org, and the repo (source files) https://github.com/victorbrca/rhce-practice-exam.
-The website only shows markdown files converted to html.
-To download the files used in the practice exams, and the answer files, visit the GitHub project page - [GitHub - victorbrca/rhce-practice-exam: A repo containing practice exams for RHCE.](https://github.com/victorbrca/rhce-practice-exam).
+The content is available in two places: the website (front end) https://rhce-practice-exam.org, and the repo (source files) https://github.com/victorbrca/rhce-practice-exam.
+The website displays markdown files as html.
+To get the files for the practice exams and the answers, go to the GitHub project page - [GitHub - victorbrca/rhce-practice-exam: A repo containing practice exams for RHCE.](https://github.com/victorbrca/rhce-practice-exam).

 ## Practice Exams